Work at the Canadian Institute of Actuaries

 CORE COMPETENCIES

 - Adaptability – Adapts and responds to changing conditions, priorities, and requirements.
 Recognizes new information and ideas with a willingness to alter opinions and behaviours.
+Applies versatility and innovativeness in the face of change.
+Ability to comfortably collaborate in a variety of situations and with diverse individuals.

 JOB SPECIFIC COMPETENCIES